mtbr29/FN-IOS-Archive/README.md

 ## 📌 Notes

 * This archive is intended for **educational and preservation purposes only**.
-* No piracy is supported or encouraged — you must own the game to use any of these builds legitimately.
+* No piracy is supported or encouraged.

 ---